DIY Dog Toys: Fun, Affordable, and Tail-Wagging Good!

 Before diving into the projects, it’s important to keep safety in mind.
 Here are some tips to ensure your DIY dog toys are safe and enjoyable:

-5 Easy DIY Dog Toys You Can Make Today
+5 Easy Homemade Dog Toys You Can Make Today

 Ready to get started?
 Here are five simple and fun DIY dog toy ideas that your pup will love: